 Urdang Academy is one of the leading performing arts training providers in the UK and is subsequently part of the Government’s DaDA scheme, administered by the ESFA (Education and Skills Funding Agency ).
 Urdang is allocated award funding for students each year.

-- Means-tested DaDAs are awarded to students who can demonstrate potential employability at the funding audition.
-Please see how to apply for more information.
+- Means-tested DaDAs are awarded to the most talented students who have demonstrated potential employability at the funding audition;

 - Income assessment of the awards means that support for students from low-income households will be increased.